Skokoo/Firere/README.md

 License = This project using the MIT license.

-if you find this cool, feel free to leave a ⭐️!(Why me say this)
+if you find this cool, feel free to leave a ⭐️!
+(optional)